ply2022/NanoSeqWorkshop/_episodes/05-assembly.md

 ### Adding information to SLURM script

-We have to modify some information in the template to make the provide more information to SLURM about the job.
+We have to modify some information in the template to provide more information to SLURM about the job.

 We can use a small text editor program called `nano` to edit a file.
 This will open a basic text editor.